 John Jay College has developed materials and programs to educate its students, faculty and staff on the nature, dynamics, common circumstances and effects of sexual assault, domestic/intimate partner violence and stalking, and the means to reduce their occurrence and prevent them.
 These programs are offered to incoming freshmen and transfer students during Fall and Spring orientation sessions.
-The Title IX Coordinator and the Office of Student Affairs provide this training to student activity groups, clubs, and athletic teams.
+The Title IX Coordinator, the Department of Public Safety and the Office of Student Affairs provide this training to student activity groups, clubs, and athletic teams.
 Prevention education materials are distributed to all students during campus orientation activities.